NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   ``Insulation/AssemblyEffectiveRValue``                          double             F-ft2-hr/Btu      > 0                  See [#]_             Assembly R-value [#]_
   ==============================================================  =================  ================  ===================  =========  ========  ====================================

-  .. [#] ExteriorAdjacentTo choices are "ground", "basement - conditioned", "basement - unconditioned", "crawlspace - vented", "crawlspace - unvented", "garage", "other housing unit", "other heated space", "other multifamily buffer space", or "other non-freezing space".
+  .. [#] ExteriorAdjacentTo choices are "ground", "basement - conditioned", "basement - unconditioned", "crawlspace - vented", "crawlspace - unvented", "crawlspace - conditioned", "garage", "other housing unit", "other heated space", "other multifamily buffer space", or "other non-freezing space".
          See :ref:`hpxmllocations` for descriptions.
-  .. [#] InteriorAdjacentTo choices are "basement - conditioned", "basement - unconditioned", "crawlspace - vented", "crawlspace - unvented", or "garage".
+  .. [#] InteriorAdjacentTo choices are "basement - conditioned", "basement - unconditioned", "crawlspace - vented", "crawlspace - unvented", "crawlspace - conditioned", or "garage".
          See :ref:`hpxmllocations` for descriptions.
   .. [#] Interior foundation walls (e.g., between basement and crawlspace) should **not** use "ground" even if the foundation wall has some contact with the ground due to the difference in below-grade depths of the two adjacent spaces.
   .. [#] Orientation choices are "northeast", "east", "southeast", "south", "southwest", "west", "northwest", or "north"